 Because I have so many lemons and can't possibly use them all I freeze them in different ways ~

-- Grate the lemons and juice them, place the juice in an ice cube tray to freeze.
-Store the grated lemon in zip lock bags and the juice in the freezer for later.
+- Zest the lemons and juice them, place the juice in an ice cube tray to freeze.
+Store the zested lemon in zip lock bags and the juice in the freezer for later.

 - Cut the lemons into slices, place on a tray and freeze, then put in plastic bags for use later.
 This is a great way to add lemons to drinks.

 - Freeze the whole lemon and then grate it.
-Yes, you grate the whole lemon.
-Adds incredible flavor to cooked foods and baked good.
+Yes, you grate the whole lemon and it adds incredible flavor to cooked foods and baked goods.

 I love grating/zesting citrus and use this Microplane grater all the time, it stays sharp and the length is perfect for zesting all types of citrus.

-Hey, let’s talk about the cake since that’s what we are making.
+Let's talk about the sponge cake since that's what we are making.
 Sponge cakes are a bit unusual in that they are mostly made with three ingredients, eggs, sugar, and flour.